10 Best WordPress Theme Frameworks (2023)

 Main Thesis Features

 - Boxes.
-Boxes are a Thesis-specific functionality that enables users to point and click add-on functionality without having to code.
+Boxes are a Thesis-specific functionality that enables users to point and click add-on functionality without coding.

 - Skins.
-By using skins, you can create custom designs by simply dragging and dropping the design elements into place.
+You can create custom designs using skins by dragging and dropping the design elements into place.

 - Site tools.
-Thesis features some essential tools for SEO and site branding, e.g., Webmaster Tools and Google Authorship.
+Thesis features some essential SEO and site branding tools, e.g., Webmaster Tools and Google Authorship.

 - Designed for bloggers and small business owners.
-This theme framework is a popular choice for bloggers and small business owners as it comes with email subscription services like AWeber and MailChimp, in addition to social media services for promotions.
+This theme framework is a popular choice for bloggers and small business owners as it comes with email subscription services like AWeber, MailChimp, and social media services for promotions.